deanmao/deanmao.github.com/_posts/2012-08-28-modify-a-site-you-dont-own.md

 For reference, you can find everything discussed here in my [example app on github](http://github.com/deanmao/xtend-example).
 I'll show a brief example how you can implement your own site extension, then show you a running example of it.
+The xtend-example uses the [xtendme library](http://github.com/deanmao/xtend) which does all the heavy lifting.

 First we'll have to create a Guide.
 Guides describe how to transform html & js code.
 When you load html from the xtend system, it loads html from the remote site, transforms it into something slightly different,